Cal-CS-61A-Staff/oh-queue/README.md

     ./manage.py server
     ```

 6. Point your browser to http://localhost:5000.
-(This might take a while the first time.)
+(This might take a while the first time!)

 7. You can log in as any email while testing by going to http://localhost:5000/testing-login/.